Superrehtard/old_diaspora_wiki/Rpm-installation-on-fedora.md

 Keep a note of the packages removed, it's possible to restore the system by reinstalling them.

-## Rebuilding rawhide ruby and rybygem.
+## Rebuilding rawhide ruby and rubygem

 From now, let's assume that ruby is removed.
 The ruby-1.8.7 package in rawhide is not really what we want to install, it will pull in all the rawhide dependencies